ngsoft/Harmony2404/README.md

 ## Installation (Ubuntu LTS 24.04)

-First install the flirc binaries (flirc_util, irtools) from https://flirc.com/ubuntu-software-installation-guide copying them into `/usr/local/bin` except for the appimage, the daemon uses `flirc_util` to check if the device is connected and to kik the device from bootloader when its power is interrupted.
+First install the flirc binaries (flirc_util, irtools) from https://flirc.com/ubuntu-software-installation-guide copying them into `/usr/local/bin` except for the appimage, the daemon uses `flirc_util` to check if the device is connected and to kick the device from bootloader when its power is interrupted.

 Some extra packages are required to make it work (some packages have been renamed but its detected by apt)
 ```shell